How Senate Dems have said they will vote on court pick

 ——

-Democrats and one independent who have announced their opposition to Gorsuch (total 37):
+Democrats and one independent who have announced their opposition to Gorsuch and willingness to block the nominee (total 43):

 Tammy Baldwin of Wisconsin